Hydra-Bolt/EternusBank/README.txt

 6. Press the submit button
 7. Skip to DashBoard in these Instructions

+For Loan Account:

+1. Enter the amount of money you want to Loan
+2. Adjust the slider for the duration of Pay
+3. Press OK

 Login:

 1. Enter CNIC(Must be of length 13).